 1. Introduction:

-The Rotuma Bills have kindled discussions and roused deep, ethnicity feelings amongst the global Rotuman community.
-Their counter move was to table the Rotuman Petition of 2015 in the Parliament of Fiji, to question the Fiji government’s betrayal of Rotuma’s history, the Fiji – Rotuma administrative arrangements, and the usurp of Rotuman indigenous rights.
+The Rotuma Bills have kindled discussions and roused deep ethnic feelings amongst the global Rotuman community.
+Their counter move was to table the Rotuman Petition of 2015 in the Parliament of Fiji to question the Fiji government’s betrayal of Rotuma’s history, the Fiji – Rotuma administrative arrangements, and the usurpation of Rotuman indigenous rights.
 The Bills violate International Constitutional Law: for example, the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), 2007, and the International Labor Organization’s Tribal Peoples’ Convention (ITPC) of 1989.
 The legal, and political ‘administrative arrangements or the Fiji – Rotuma relationship recognize the Rotuman people’s uniqueness as Polynesians; and having a matrilineal society with a different tradition, culture, and language to Fijians who are Melanesians; and having a patrilineal society with a different tradition, culture, and language.
-It is this ‘uniqueness’ that has been given emphasis at multiple legal, and policy echelons.
+It is this ‘uniqueness’ that has been emphasized multiple legal, and policy echelons.
 [Anderson, K. J., 2007].
-There is immense sense of ownership and pride in being Rotuman, and so they ensure that they maintain a Rotuman identity in diaspora.
-(Mua, M, 2008; Howard, A., 1961).
+There is an immense sense of ownership and pride in being Rotuman, and so they ensure that they maintain a Rotuman identity in diaspora.
+(Mua, 2008; Howard., 1961).
 Despite the Fiji – Rotuma relationship, and the peoples’ unique identity, these were considered irrelevant or simply ignored in 1970 when Fiji gained its independence from the British Empire.

 The Fiji situation is alarming because of the cancel – culture or Fiji’s ethnically